Food & Food Contact Materials

 USA,Food,Dietary,Supplement,Label,Claim,Requirements

-In the US, three categories of claims can be used on food and dietary supplements labels, these include:
+In the US, three categories of claims can be used on food and dietary supplement labels, these include:

 • nutrient content claims,